-PROBLEMS PROBABLE CAUSES DUST COMING THROUGH COLLECTOR DISCHARGE check for filter tubes which have become loose check for damaged, holed or ripped filters.
+PROBLEM PROBABLE CAUSE Dust coming through collector discharge Check for filter tubes which have become loose.
+Check for damaged, holed, or ripped filter tubes.
 For snap ring type filter tubes be sure the groove on the cuff is properly engaged in the cell plate, then pull the filter taut at the top end by pulling down on the hanger strap.
-In older style collectors, first release the clamp holding the filter tube to the collar, pull open end of filter tube over the collar on the collar plate, being sure to pull the filter tube taut before re-clamping.
-BIN DOOR STUCK check for material build-up in slides.
-Lubricate waste material discharge slide gates (use only graphite as grease causes material to collect in the
+In older style collectors, first release the clamp holding the filter tube to the collar, pull open end of filter tube over the collar on the collar plate, being sure to pull the filter tube taut before reclamping.
+Bin door stuck Check for material build-up in slides.
+Lubricate waste material discharge slide gates (use only graphite as grease causes material to collect in the slides).
+In winter check for ice and material in slides.
+Check to ensure that gears on the sliding door are properly engaged.
+Insufficient air flow Exhauster wheel rotating in the wrong direction.
+Check belt tension on exhauster.
+Access doors open.
+Dirty or clogged filters.
+Faulty ductwork.
+Ductwork obstruction.
+No air flow Fire damper curtain has closed.
+Blown fuses.
+Storage bin is full and filters are plugged/packed due to overfilling of storage area.
+Collector Noisy Broken or damaged exhauster wheel.
+Exhauster out of balance.
+Exhauster or shaker bearings worn, loose set screws, blown seals due to over-greasing.

-slides)

-in winter check for ice and material in slides

-check to ensure that gears on the sliding door are properly engaged

-INSUFFICIENT AIR FLOW exhauster wheel rotating in the wrong direction

-INPRELIPIENT WIK LTOM check belt tension on exhauster

-access doors open

-dirty or clogged filters

-faulty ductwork

-ductwork obstruction

-NO AIR FLOW fire damper curtain has closed

-blown fuses

-storage bin is full and filters are packed due to overfilling of storage area

-COLLECTOR NOISY broken or damaged exhauster wheel

-exhauster out of balance

-exhauster or shaker bearings worn, loose set screws, blown seals due to

-over greasing

-COLLECTOR STORAGE WILL NOT Open waste material discharge gate at the base of the storage section

-EMPTY and allow material to fall out into truck or tote box.
-If material fails to

-LMFII discharge, check for bridging in unit storage section and if this has

-occurred break the bridge.

-ubbui i 60 Di 60k til6 Di 10y6.